numirias/pytest-json-report/README.md

 }

 ```
-See the pytest documentation on [`_pytest.runner.TestReport`](https://docs.pytest.org/en/latest/writing_plugins.html#_pytest.runner.TestReport) for details on what the keys of the test result objects mean.
+See the pytest docs on [`_pytest.runner.TestReport`](https://docs.pytest.org/en/latest/writing_plugins.html#_pytest.runner.TestReport) for details on what the keys of the test result objects mean.
 Note that `(path, lineno, domain)` is the `TestReport.location` tuple.

+Also be aware that output and exceptions don't always occur in the `call` stage.
+That is, if you want to check where a test failed or collect all stdout output, you should check`setup` and `teardown`, too.

 ## Similar tools